Microbiome sequencing & analysis

 Oxford Nanopore sequencing

-- Generate complete, high-quality metagenome-assembled genomes (MAGs) — resolving closely-related species and complex genomic regions
+- Generate complete, reference-quality metagenome-assembled genomes (MAGs) — resolving closely related species and complex genomic regions

 Read length typically 50–300 bp

-Short sequencing reads may not span complex genomic regions (e.g. repeats, transposons) resulting in fragmented, partial genomes and ambiguous assembly of closely related species.
-Targeted 16S rRNA sequencing approaches using short reads have also been shown to provide lower taxonomic resolution when compared to long sequencing reads.
+Short sequencing reads do not typically span complex genomic regions (e.g. repeats, transposons) resulting in fragmented, partial genomes and ambiguous assembly of closely related species.
+Targeted 16S rRNA sequencing approaches using short reads have also been shown to provide lower taxonomic resolution when compared with long sequencing reads.

 Real-time data streaming

-- Identify microorganisms within seconds of starting a sequencing run
+- Identify microorganisms immediately during the sequencing run

 - Combine with intuitive, real-time EPI2ME data analysis workflows, including metagenomic- and 16S rRNA-based identification and quantification